Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Single component static and dynamics

 where $\lambda$ and $\vec{\theta}$ are the radial and angular components in hyperspherical coordinates and both, the decay parameter $\alpha(\vec{\theta})$ and the normalization $A(\vec{\theta})$, are fixed by the boundary conditions at $\lambda=\Lambda$.
 To find the ground state energy the position of the boundary $\Lambda$ and the quasi-momenta $k_i$ are used as variational parameters.
 The authors showed that this approach works in the attractive and the repulsive regime and can be highly accurate when compared to numerical and exact benchmarks for two- and three-particle systems.
+Related studies with few fermions can be found in \cite{Roditi2012}.

 A variational approach for systems consisting of two indistinguishable fermions and one distinguishable particle was presented in \citep{Loft:2015}.
 Since for the non-interacting limit ($g=0$) and for the impenetrable one ($1/g\rightarrow 0$) one can find exact solutions for the factorized wave-function in Jacobi hypercylindrical coordinates \citep{volosniev2015EPJST}, the authors assumed that this factorisation approximately holds for finite interaction strengths as well.
 Based on this they constructed a variational ansatz and showed that such an approach can describe the energies and the spin-resolved densities of the system very well.